 The Company's estimate of volatility is based on the Company's trading history and other companies in the industry.
-Effective January 1, 2010, for grants after December 31, 2009, the Company's estimate of volatility is weighted 75% and 25% between the Company's trading history and other companies in the industry, respectively.
+For grants made after December 31, 2009, the Company's estimate of volatility was weighted 75% and 25% between the Company's trading history and other companies in the industry, respectively.
 The risk-free interest rate assumption is based upon the U.S. treasury yield curve at the time of grant for the expected option life.
 The simplified method is utilized in determining the expected life of the option.